maxplanck-ie/TheWhoTheWhatTheHuh/README.md

     2. An md5sum is made of the fastq files in each project (see the file named "md5sums.txt").
       * As with FastQC, this is multithreaded, with the number of workers threads set via `[Options]`->`postMakeThreads`.
     3. A contamination screen is run with fastq_screen after downsampling read #1 of each sample.
+    4. Runs multiQC on the output of FastQC.
-    4. Additional steps can be added to `afterFastq.py`, though note that the package will need to be reinstalled and the process restarted.
+    5. Additional steps can be added to `afterFastq.py`, though note that the package will need to be reinstalled and the process restarted.
   7. Xml files and FastQC outputs are copied to a location readable by the sequencing facility.
     * This is location is set via `[Paths]`->`seqFacDir` and things placed under a `runID` subdirectory, as was the case with `InterOp` above.
     * Currently, the xml files are `RunInfo.xml` and `runParameters.xml`.